Florence, Kansas: 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1806, Zebulon Pike led the Pike Expedition westward from St Louis, Missouri, of which part of their journey followed the Cottonwood River through Marion County near the current cities of Florence, Marion, Durham.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Florence.

 The first settlers in Marion County located on Doyle Creek, near the present site of Florence.
 They were Moses Shane, who came in 1858, and whose death the next year was the first in the county; Patrick Doyle, in 1859, for whom Doyle Creek and Township were named, and a family by the name of Welsh, in which occurred the first birth in the county in August 1859.
 A post office existed in Doyle from November 26, 1866 to March 13, 1871.

 The Florence Town Company was a group of men who learned of the proposed route of the Atchison, Topeka and Santa Fe Railway, extended from Emporia, who decided on a town site where the railroad would cross the Cottonwood River.
 On September 23, 1870, there was announcement in The Emporia News about a new town named "Florence" at the mouth of Doyle Creek.
 The Florence Town Company was formed on December 1, 1870 with Samuel J. Crawford as the president.
 Previously, Crawford was the 3rd Governor of Kansas from 1865 to 1868.
 He named the town, Florence, in honor of his daughter, Miss Florence Crawford of Topeka.
 The post office moved from Doyle to Florence on March 13, 1871.

 In 1871, the Atchison, Topeka and Santa Fe Railway extended a main line from Emporia through Florence to Newton.
 In 1996, it merged with Burlington Northern Railroad and renamed to the current BNSF Railway.
 The Santa Fe depot building still exists, but has been closed for decades.
 Most locals still refer to this railroad as the "Santa Fe".

 In 1877, the Florence, El Dorado, and Walnut Valley Railroad Company built a branch line from Florence to El Dorado, in 1881 it was extended to Douglass, and later to Arkansas City.
 The line was leased and operated by the Atchison, Topeka and Santa Fe Railway.
 The line from Florence to El Dorado was abandoned in 1942.
-The original branch line connected Florence, Burns, De Graff, El Dorado, Augusta, Douglass, Rock, Akron, Winfield, Arkansas City.
+The original branch line connected Florence, Burns, De Graff, El Dorado, Augusta, Douglass, Rock, Akron, Winfield and Arkansas City.